Vocational Rehabilitation Services / Services for the Blind and Visually Impaired

 - Apply for and use benefits, services and additional sources of funding — such as education grants, public welfare programs and private insurances — to help pay for your VR services if other funding is available to you.

-- Participate with your VR/VS counselor in developing your IPE, including participating in assessments needed to determine your needs and strengths.
+- Participate with your VR/SBVI counselor in developing your IPE, including participating in assessments needed to determine your needs and strengths.

 - Make progress toward completing the steps outlined in your IPE in order to reach your employment goal.